VictorHachard/VictorHachard.github.io/_notes/odoo-101.md

 ### Write

-`self.write(vals)`: This method is used to update existing records in the database.
+`self.write(vals)`: This method is used to update existing record(s) in the database.
 It takes a dictionary vals as an argument, where the keys are the fields to be updated, and the values are the new values for those fields.
 The write method returns True if the update is successful.

 ```py
 def update_product_price(self, product_id, new_price):